Originally published: Jun 18, 2014

 ROI is a critical consideration in prioritization, yet many product teams make the mistake of setting business priorities without considering development costs.
 Conversely, some teams spend months estimating every possible product initiative without first considering which are likely to be worth the time.

 Approach your technical partner for a quick, high-level estimate of the work involved in your 10 most wanted.
 What if #4 turns out to be trivially easy compared to the 3 ahead of it?
 Wouldn’t you like to know that up front?

-He's presenting our next virtual seminar on June 26, Lean Roadmapping: Where Product Management & UX Meet.
+Check out his virtual seminar, Lean Roadmapping: Where Product Management & UX Meet.

 Bruce McCarthy is a founder of three startups.
 He’s invested in helping product managers and UX designers work smarter.
 You can get a taste of his fun, teaching style at his blog, Product Powers.
 You can follow Bruce on Twitter @d8a_driven.

 What roadblocks have challenged your organization in creating product roadmaps?
 Tell us about